Bringing Home an Adopted Cat: The First Month

 Pick a small room with a door that closes.
 A spare bedroom, a home office, or even a large bathroom works better than the biggest room in the house.
 Small feels contained, and a cat can build a scent map of a small space faster than a sprawling one.
 Living rooms are harder to make sense of and offer more places to wedge into that you can’t reach.

-The AAFP/ISFM environmental needs guidelines describe a safe place as the first and most important requirement for a healthy feline environment — a spot where the cat can retreat and feel secure, ideally elevated and enclosed on most sides.
+A safe place is the first and most important requirement for a healthy feline environment, a spot where the cat can retreat and feel secure, ideally elevated and enclosed on most sides.
 That’s what this room is.
-Not a cage, but a base.
+Not a cage.
+A base.

 Update the microchip and add a collar